• The project

 Der Deutsche Turner-Bund e.V.:

-The DTB is the German umbrella organization for gymnastics.
-As the second largest top sports federation in Germany, the DTB has about 5 million members, distributed among about 18,000 clubs, 22 state gymnastics federations.
-The DTB is home to the four Olympic sports of gymnastics - rhythmic gymnastics, trampoline, male gymnastics and female gymnastics - in addition to a wide range of other sports.
+The DTB is the umbrella organization for gymnastics and gymnastics.
+As the second largest top-class sports federation in Germany, the DTB has around 5 million members, spread across around 18,000 clubs and 22 regional gymnastics associations.
+The DTB is home to the four Olympic sports of gymnastics: rhythmic gymnastics, trampoline, male gymnastics and female gymnastics.
 These four sports are important for the CULTurn project.
-National coaches of these four sports - both in the junior area and in the senior area - are targeted as participants in the project.
+National squad coaches in these four sports - both at junior and senior level - are sought as participants in the project.

 © Fachhochschule Südwestfalen